Palestinian 'honor killing' sparks outrage, calls for women's protection | DW | 02.09.2019

 The outrage can be felt on the streets and online.
 In the wake of the death of Israa Ghrayeb, dozens of Palestinian women demonstrated in Ramallah on Monday.

 Ghrayeb, 21, died on August 22 after being severely injured at home two weeks earlier.
-Activists say she was severly beaten by family members in a so-called honor killing.
+Activists say she was severely beaten by family members in a so-called honor killing.

 Read more: 'A Regular Woman' — remembering honor killing victim Hatun Sürücü